dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 This document describes a mechanism to allow first and third party users to add custom commands and services to `dotnet-dump` and `SOS` on the supported debuggers.
 Such extensibility has been a frequent ask from companies like Criteo and some teams at Microsoft.
 The goal is to write the code for a command once and have it run under all the supported debuggers, including dotnet-dump.

-Internally, the ability to host commands like the future "gcheapdiff" under dotnet-dump, lldb and cdb/windbg will be invaluable.
-The implementation of new commands in C# is faster/more productive for each future command our team needs to add.
-Other people on .NET team and in the community are more likely to contribute improvements into our tools (similar to what Stephen did with DumpAsync).
+Internally, the ability to host commands like the future `gcheapdiff` under dotnet-dump, lldb and cdb/windbg will be invaluable for the productivity of developers in the ecosystem.
+Implementing new commands and features in C# is far easier and more productive for the interested parties.
+Other people on .NET team and in the community are more likely to contribute improvements to our tools, similar to what Stephen did with `dumpasync`.
 Unlike the plugin situation, if they contribute directly to our repo then the improvements will automatically flow to all customers and provide broader value.

-This effort is part of the "untified extensiblity" where various teams are coming together to define a common debugger abstraction across all of the debuggers and debugger like hosts (dotnet-dump).
-Azure Watson could use this infrastructure to write a !analyze like commands and other analysis tools using a very subset of the DAC (as a service) to do some unhandled exception and stack trace triage.
+This effort is part of the "unified extensiblity" models - where various teams are coming together to define a common abstraction across all debuggers and debugger like hosts (dotnet-dump).
+Services such as Azure Watson could use this infrastructure to write a commands akin to `!analyze` and other analysis tools using a subset of the DAC - provided as a service - to do some unhandled exception and stack trace triage.

 ## Goals